debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 I figured since the firmware would open the file and store the file pointer in memory somewhere.
 If I could just use that file pointer in another process, maybe I could write the "V" character which supposedly disables the watchdog timer.

-In ghidra I found where it opened the watchdog file
+In ghidra I found where it opened the watchdog file:

 ![activate_watchdog](/assets/enabot_part2/actiavate_watchdog.png)

 I see it stores the pointer at 0x00499dcc.
 When I look at the XREFs of that pointer, I came across another function.